Working Papers

 Evidence from a Large-Scale Field Experiment Paper

-test in Germany, Switzerland, and Austria, sending out approx. 9,000 job
+Switzerland, and Austria, sending out approx. 9,000 job applications, varying

-characteristics such as marital status and age of children.
-We find evidence
+as marital status and age of children.
+We find evidence that, for part-time

-that, for part-time jobs, married women with older kids, who likely finished
+jobs, married women with older kids, who likely finished their childbearing

-their childbearing cycle and have more projectable childcare chores than women
+cycle and have more projectable childcare chores than women with very young

-with very young kids, are at a significant advantage vis-àvis
+kids, are at a significant advantage vis-àvis other

-other groups of women.
-At the same time, married, but childless applicants, who
+groups of women.
+At the same time, married, but childless applicants, who have

 single, but childless applicants to part-time jobs.
 Such effects are not